nvdaes/emoticons/readme.md

 ## Insert Emoticon ##

+Sometimes an image is worth a 1000 words: use the new emoji to liven up your instant message and to let your friends know how you’re feeling.

 When you are unsure of the characters for a particular smiley, this addon enables you to select and insert it into your text such as in a chat.

 Press NVDA+I, or from menu Preferences -> Manage emoticons -> Insert emoticon, to open a dialog with the provided emoticons or emoji.